-At tender ports, where the ship ferries passengers to shore using smaller boats, Key members can take advantage of priority boarding when going ashore.
+At tender ports, where the ship ferries passengers to shore using smaller boats, The Key members can take advantage of priority boarding when going ashore.
 Tendering operations can often take hours to get all the passengers to shore, so this is a valuable benefit if your itinerary has multiple tender ports.

 This benefit doesn’t apply to docked ports, or for tendering back to the ship.
-However, some RCI ships have started offering Fast Track boarding when returning to the ship, and Key members are eligible.
+However, some RCI ships have started offering Fast Track boarding when returning to the ship, and The Key members are eligible.

 6. VIP seating for shows

 Passengers with The Key are able to sit in a VIP seating area for many shows, including those in the main theater, Aqua Theater, Studio B, and Two70.
-This is usually balcony seating, so if you want seats right up front you’ll need to arrive very early to beat the crowds in the general-access seating.
+This is often balcony seating, so if you want seats right up front you’ll need to arrive very early to beat the crowds in the general-access seating.

 Tip: Be sure to still make reservations for shows in advance and arrive at least 15 minutes before showtime.
 Crew often opens up the VIP seating area to all passengers a few minutes before the show begins.